-- Competing continuation A current Health Center Program award recipient that seeks to continue serving its current service area. - New A health center not currently funded through the Health Center Program that seeks to serve an announced service area through the proposal of one or more permanent service delivery sites. - Competing supplement A current Health Center Program award recipient that seeks to serve an announced service area, in addition to its current service area, through the addition of one or more new permanent service delivery sites.
+- Competing continuation A current Health Center Program award recipient whose project period ends February 28, 2019 and that seeks to continue serving its current service area. - New A health center not currently funded through the Health Center Program that seeks to serve an announced service area through the proposal of one or more permanent service delivery sites. - Competing supplement A current Health Center Program award recipient that seeks to serve an announced service area, in addition to its current service area, through the addition of one or more new permanent service delivery sites.